hbomb79/hexSlide/documentation.md

 If true Back and Next buttons will be created and can be used to navigate the slide-show

 ### alwaysShowNav ( boolean )
+If true, the navigation will not hide them selves when the user is not hovering on the slide-show

+### alwaysShowIndicators ( boolean )
-If true, the navigation and indicators will not hide them selves when the user is not hovering on the slide-show
+If true, the indicators will not hide them selves when the user is not hovering on the slide-show

 ### stopAutoOnNav ( boolean )
 If true autoPlay will be disabled when the user navigates ( using forward/back or indicator )